Castle an Dinas, St Columb Major: Arthurian legend

 Traditionally, Castle an Dinas is the hunting lodge (hunting seat) of King Arthur, from which he rode in the Tregoss Moor hunt.
 A stone near St Columb (now lost) allegedly bore the four footprints of his horse made whilst hunting.

-A high contrast lidar view of the hillfort and other features.

 The earliest written history was written by William of Worcester during his visit to Cornwall in 1478, who described it as ruined, and said "it lies on a high hill and a spring rises in the midst of the castle".
 He also recorded a legend associated with it, that "Tador Duke of Cornwall, husband of the mother of Arthur was slain" at Castle an Dinas.
 This is generally interpreted as a conflation of Cador and Gorlois (Igraine's husband, who dies at Dimilioc in the Historia Regum Britanniae), but may reflect a local tradition instead, since the Historia is the only authority that specifies Igraine's husband as Gorlois.

 The 1504 Cornish play Beunans Meriasek also describes Castle an Dinas as a dwelling place of the Duke of Cornwall, who defeated King Teudar.
 As a result, it has been seen as a centre of royal power in Cornish lore.